mmccoy-01/mmccoy-01.github.io/_posts/2026-03-09-what-40-books-taught-me-about-doing-a-phd.md

 That’s not to say preparation is useless.
 It isn’t.
 But some lessons only acquire weight **after friction**.
 After confusion.
 After the first time you realize that nobody actually knows the exact path forward.

-After I read through nearly forty books on doctoral research, a pattern started to emerge.
+After I read through over fifty books on doctoral research, a pattern started to emerge.

 The PhD is not primarily a test of intelligence.